gumaruw/DocuMind/Architecture.md

 ## Implementation Variants

 ### V2 (LocalRagV2)
-Production-grade implementation using external LLM and robust vector search.
+LLM-based implementation using an external LLM (via Ollama) and vector search.
+Built as an internship demo — never deployed to production.

 **Components:**
 - PDF Processing: pdfplumber + Docling library